ruthlennonatu/demoPrjs/README.md

 # demoPrjs

+* create a new folder to work in
+* create a clone of the repo
-* Create a branch to work in
+* Create a copy in a new branch to work in
 * Make your edits such as creating a file
 * Add your file
 * Commit using a good commit message.